AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 ## Step 14: Set up the Braintree dynamic descriptors

 The following descriptors are used to identify purchases on customer credit card statements.
-You can reduce the number of charge backs by clearly identifying the company that is associated with each purchase.
+You can reduce the number of charge-backs by clearly identifying the company that is associated with each purchase.
 If dynamic descriptors are not enabled for your account, contact Braintree support.

 ![Dynamic Descriptors](../configuration-reference/sales/assets/payment-methods-braintree-dynamic-config.png){width="600" zoomable="yes"}